-I Tried That Chocolate Chunk Cookie That’s All Over Your IG Feed
+Try This Salted Chocolate Chunk Shortbread Cookies Recipe That’s All Over Your IG Feed

-We may be only a few weeks into the year, but if I were the betting sort, I’d wager that we’ve already laid eyes on the cookie of 2018, the sweet treat recipe that has been, and will continue to be, all over Instagram, on blogs, and in various food and lifestyle publications.
+If I were the betting sort, I’d wager that this is the cookie of 2018, the sweet treat recipe that has been, and will continue to be, all over Instagram, on blogs, and in various food and lifestyle publications.
 The cookie I speak of is, of course, the salted chocolate chunk shortbread — or, if we’re being official, the “Salted Butter and Chocolate Chunk Shortbread, or Why Would I Make Another Chocolate Chip Cookie Ever Again?” recipe from Alison Roman‘s first cookbook, Dining In.

 Now, it’s hardly news that chocolate chip cookies are a crowd-pleaser, and yet I’ve never seen a chocolate chip (or in this case, chunk) cookie with such a following as Roman’s viral recipe.
 So while this wasn’t something that I had initially bookmarked* while flipping through Dining In (which I cannot recommend highly enough), I knew that I had to try these now-famous slice-and-bake cookies to see if the hype was real.